NewcastleRSE/sweet-project-website/README.md

 ## Getting Started

-This is the repository for The Sweet Project.
+This is the repository for The SWEET Project.
 The majority of data that's being displayed on the website can be edited using the "data.yml" file.

 #### Location of the data file